naimur-29/naimur-29/README.md

 />

 <p>
-  Altrbot is an AlterSense RPA product and the largest Django backend project I have worked on so far.
-We've helped clients save time on processes such as:
+  Altrbot is an AlterSense RPA product and the largest SaaS Django backend project I have worked on so far.
+We've automated repetitive tasks and helped clients save huge time on processes such as Data extraction from invoices, POs, Sales Notes, Challans, etc. Then using those data, portal submissions such as EXP Services, Booking, FCR, etc.
 </p>

 <ul>
-  <li>Data extraction, including invoices and POs</li>
-  <li>Portal submissions, including booking and issuance</li>
+  <li>I've worked mainly on the back-end while maintaining the legacy front-end.</li>
+  <li>Maintained a legacy Deployment pipeline with Docker for multiple client instances.</li>
+  <li>Experienced professional development environments and team work.</li>
+  <li>Worked heavily with Git and Jira through development lifecycle.</li>
 </ul>

 <br clear="right">